Global Existence and Vanishing Dispersion Limit of Strong/Classical Solutions to the One-dimensional Compressible Quantum Navier-Stokes Equations with Large Initial Data

-Before concluding this section, we point out that there have been many mathematical results on the compressible Navier-Stokes equations with density dependent viscosity.
-We refer to \cite{Burtea-Haspot,Constantin-2019,Chen-Zhao-2020,Haspot-2018,Mellet-Vasseur-2008} and the references therein for the global existence and large-time behavior of strong solutions for the one-dimensional compressible isentropic Navier-Stokes equations without vacuum,\cite{Li-Li-Xin,Liu-Xin-Yang-1998,Jiang-Xin-Zhang,Jiu-Xin-2008,Yang-Yao-Zhu,Qin-Yao,Zhang-Fang,Yang-Zhao-2002,Zhu-2010,Jiu-Wang-Xin-2011} and the references therein for the local/global existence and large-time behavior of weak solutions for the one-dimensional compressible isentropic Navier-Stokes equations with vacuum,\cite{Guo-Jiu-Xin,Jiu-wang-xin,Huang-Li,Li-Pan-Zhu} and the references therein for the global existence of weak or strong solutions for the compressible isentropic Navier-Stokes equations in the multi-dimensional case.
-In this paper, we borrow some ideas from \cite{Jiang-Xin-Zhang,Li-Li-Xin,Guo-Jiu-Xin} as well as \cite{Burtea-Haspot} to show the lower and upper bounds of specific volume for the one-dimensional quantum Navier-Stokes equations (\ref{1.5}), see the proof of Theorems 1.1-1.3 in the following Sections 2 and 3 for details.
+Before finishing this section, we point out that there have been many mathematical results on the compressible Navier-Stokes equations with density-dependent viscosity.
+We refer to \cite{Burtea-Haspot,Constantin-2019,Chen-Zhao-2020,Haspot-2018,Mellet-Vasseur-2008,Qin-Yao} and the references therein for the global existence and large-time behavior of strong solutions for the one-dimensional compressible Navier-Stokes equations without vacuum,\cite{Li-Li-Xin,Liu-Xin-Yang-1998,Jiang-Xin-Zhang,Jiu-Xin-2008,Yang-Yao-Zhu,Zhang-Fang,Yang-Zhao-2002,Zhu-2010,Jiu-Wang-Xin-2011} and the references therein for the local/global existence and large-time behavior of weak solutions for the one-dimensional compressible isentropic Navier-Stokes equations with vacuum,\cite{Guo-Jiu-Xin,Jiu-wang-xin,Huang-Li,Li-Pan-Zhu} and the references therein for the global existence of weak or strong solutions for the compressible isentropic Navier-Stokes equations in the multi-dimensional case.
+In this paper, we borrow some ideas from \cite{Jiang-Xin-Zhang,Li-Li-Xin,Guo-Jiu-Xin,Burtea-Haspot} to show the lower and upper bounds of the specific volume for the one-dimensional quantum Navier-Stokes equations (\ref{1.5}), see the proof of Theorems 1.1-1.2 in the following Sections 2 and 3 for details.

-The rest of this paper is organized as follows.
-Section 2 is devoted to proving Theorem 1.1, where the novel $L^2(0,T; L^\infty(\mathbb{R}))$ estimate on the function $u(t,x)/v^\frac{3}{4}(t,x)$ and the $L^\infty$ estimate on the new effective velocity $\xi(t,x)$ are derived.
-In Section 3, we present the proof of Theorems 1.2 and 1.3.
+The rest of this article unfolds as follows: Section 2 is devoted to proving Theorem 1.1, where the novel $L^2(0,T; L^\infty(\mathbb{R}))$ estimate on the function $u(t,x)/v^\frac{3}{4}(t,x)$ and the $L^\infty$ estimate on the new effective velocity $\xi(t,x)$ are derived.
+In Section 3, we present the proof of Theorem 1.2.
 Some uniform estimates with respect to the Plank constant $\varepsilon$ for the strong solutions of the Cauchy problem (\ref{1.5})-(\ref{1.6}) are given in this section.
 In Section 4, we study the vanishing dispersion limit as $\varepsilon\rightarrow0$.
 The convergence rates of solutions to the problem (\ref{1.5})-(\ref{1.6}) is also obtained in this section.
 In the final Section 5, we first list some useful lemmas which will play important roles in our analysis, and then give the rigorous derivation of the system (\ref{2.22}).